vanderleymaia/Simple_TypeScript_NODEJS_CRUD/README.md

 # Simple_TypeScript_NODEJS_CRUD

-## Sistem base to a API CRUD Application
+## Sistem base to an API CRUD Application
 ### This system base use:
 "body-parser": "^1.19.0",
 "cors": "^2.8.5",